 "...being kept at the bar for Mr Churchill's use next time we are honoured with his patronage."

 Among other Churchill haunts you can get to is Claridge's — room 212 of which he briefly declared Yugoslavian territory, so that Prince Alexander II could be born on his own country's soil.
 There's also Browns Hotel on Albemarle Street, which was frequented by the PM so often, it's rumoured they built a bomb shelter for him in there (although when Nic Wing checked with the concierge on Londonist's behalf, he couldn't confirm this).
-The bar here does a Churchill Martini (essentially a glass of gin).
+The bar here does a Churchill Martini (essentially a glass of gin with an olive on it).
 If you don't want to splash out at Browns, there are more frugal options at one of our recommended gin joints.
 Browns is also renowned for its afternoon teas, although Churchill himself thought that particular English tradition was an abomination.